pythonlover02/volt-gui/README.md

 If this software is not provided, its options will be locked.

 - [scx](https://github.com/sched-ext/scx) in the case you want to make use of the CPU Pluggable Schedulers
-- [mangohud](https://github.com/flightlessmango/MangoHud) in the case you want to make use of the Frame Options Settings
+- [mangohud](https://github.com/flightlessmango/MangoHud) in the case you want to make use of the Frame Options Settings.
+Both the native or the Flatpak version satisfy the dependency.

 ## Installation: